rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Jephthah again sent messengers to the king of the Ammonites ^1114

-and said to him, Thus says Jephthah : Israel did not take away the land of Moab or the land of the Ammonites, ^1115
+and said to him, Thus says Jephthah: Israel did not take away the land of Moab or the land of the Ammonites, ^1115

 but when they came up from Egypt, Israel went through the wilderness to the Red Sea and came to Kadesh. ^1116

-Israel then sent messengers to the king of Edom, saying, Please let us pass through your land, but the king of Edom would not listen.
+Israel then sent messengers to the king of Edom, saying, 'Please let us pass through your land,' but the king of Edom would not listen.
 And they sent also to the king of Moab, but he would not consent.
 So Israel remained at Kadesh. ^1117

 Then they journeyed through the wilderness and went around the land of Edom and the land of Moab and arrived on the east side of the land of Moab and camped on the other side of the Arnon.
 But they did not enter the territory of Moab, for the Arnon was the boundary of Moab. ^1118

-Israel then sent messengers to Sihon king of the Amorites, king of Heshbon, and Israel said to him, Please let us pass through your land to our country, ^1119
+Israel then sent messengers to Sihon king of the Amorites, king of Heshbon, and Israel said to him, 'Please let us pass through your land to our country,' ^1119

 but Sihon did not trust Israel to pass through his territory, so Sihon gathered all his people together and encamped at Jahaz and fought with Israel. ^1120

-And the Lord, the God of Israel, gave Sihon and all his people into the hand of Israel, and they defeated them.
+And the LORD, the God of Israel, gave Sihon and all his people into the hand of Israel, and they defeated them.
 So Israel took possession of all the land of the Amorites, who inhabited that country. ^1121

 And they took possession of all the territory of the Amorites from the Arnon to the Jabbok and from the wilderness to the Jordan. ^1122

-So then the Lord, the God of Israel, dispossessed the Amorites from before his people Israel; and are you to take possession of them? ^1123
+So then the LORD, the God of Israel, dispossessed the Amorites from before his people Israel; and are you to take possession of them? ^1123

 Will you not possess what Chemosh your god gives you to possess?
-And all that the Lord our God has dispossessed before us, we will possess. ^1124
+And all that the LORD our God has dispossessed before us, we will possess. ^1124

 Now are you any better than Balak the son of Zippor, king of Moab?
 Did he ever contend against Israel, or did he ever go to war with them? ^1125

 While Israel lived in Heshbon and its villages, and in Aroer and its villages, and in all the cities that are on the banks of the Arnon, 300 years, why did you not deliver them within that time? ^1126

 I therefore have not sinned against you, and you do me wrong by making war on me.
-The Lord, the Judge, decide this day between the people of Israel and the people of Ammon. ^1127
+The LORD, the Judge, decide this day between the people of Israel and the people of Ammon. ^1127

 But the king of the Ammonites did not listen to the words of Jephthah that he sent to him. ^1128

-Then the Spirit of the Lord was upon Jephthah, and he passed through Gilead and Manasseh and passed on to Mizpah of Gilead, and from Mizpah of Gilead he passed on to the Ammonites. ^1129
+Then the Spirit of the LORD was upon Jephthah, and he passed through Gilead and Manasseh and passed on to Mizpah of Gilead, and from Mizpah of Gilead he passed on to the Ammonites. ^1129

-And Jephthah made a vow to the Lord and said, If you will give the Ammonites into my hand, ^1130
+And Jephthah made a vow to the LORD and said, If you will give the Ammonites into my hand, ^1130

-then whatever comes out from the doors of my house to meet me when I return in peace from the Ammonites shall be the Lord ’s, and I will offer it up for a burnt offering. ^1131
+then whatever comes out from the doors of my house to meet me when I return in peace from the Ammonites shall be the LORD's, and I will offer it up for a burnt offering. ^1131

-So Jephthah crossed over to the Ammonites to fight against them, and the Lord gave them into his hand. ^1132
+So Jephthah crossed over to the Ammonites to fight against them, and the LORD gave them into his hand. ^1132

 And he struck them from Aroer to the neighborhood of Minnith, twenty cities, and as far as Abel-keramim, with a great blow.
 So the Ammonites were subdued before the people of Israel. ^1133

 Then Jephthah came to his home at Mizpah.
 And behold, his daughter came out to meet him with tambourines and with dances.
-She was his only child; besides her he had neither son nor daughter. ^1134
+She was his only child; beside her he had neither son nor daughter. ^1134

 And as soon as he saw her, he tore his clothes and said, Alas, my daughter!
 You have brought me very low, and you have become the cause of great trouble to me.
-For I have opened my mouth to the Lord, and I cannot take back my vow. ^1135
+For I have opened my mouth to the LORD, and I cannot take back my vow. ^1135

-And she said to him, My father, you have opened your mouth to the Lord; do to me according to what has gone out of your mouth, now that the Lord has avenged you on your enemies, on the Ammonites. ^1136
+And she said to him, My father, you have opened your mouth to the LORD; do to me according to what has gone out of your mouth, now that the LORD has avenged you on your enemies, on the Ammonites. ^1136

 So she said to her father, Let this thing be done for me: leave me alone two months, that I may go up and down on the mountains and weep for my virginity, I and my companions. ^1137